followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxForm/5 Item Types/SimpleItem/editorOptions.md

 ===========================================================================

 <!--shortDescription-->
-Specifies configuration options for the editor widget of the current form item.
+Configures the form item's editor.
 <!--/shortDescription-->

 <!--fullDescription-->
+This object should contain the options of the DevExtreme editor specified in the [editorType](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#editorType).

 When using [ASP.NET MVC Controls](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), configure the editor in the following manner.

     <!--Razor C#-->@(Html.DevExtreme().Form()